shepai/Circuit-Python-ML/README.md

 net.train(X_data,y,1000,0.05) #train
 ```

 The train function has parameters of your input data (n,I) and labels (n,O), where n is the number of items, I is the number of inputs and O is the number of outputs.
+We then have epochs, which in the example above is 1000.
+This is how many iterations the training loop will execute.
 The final parameter is the learning rate.